irembekdemir/beginner-projects/cute-todo-app/README.md

 - **İrem Bekdemir** - *Initial Work & Development* - [irembekdemir](https://github.com/irembekdemir)

 ---
-*Feel free to star ⭐ this repository if you liked the cute pastel theme!*
+*Feel free to star ⭐ this repository if you liked the cute colorful theme!*